rickstaa/stable-learning-control/docs/source/control/algorithms/sac.rst

 ---------------

 The version implemented here was based on the version that is implemented in the `SpinningUp repository`_.
-For more information on the SAC algorithm you are therefore referred to the `SpinningUp documentation`_ or the original paper of `Haarnoja et al., 2019`_.
+For more information on the SAC algorithm
+, you are referred to the `SpinningUp documentation`_ or the original paper of `Haarnoja et al., 2019`_.
 Our implementation slightly differs from the SpinningUp version in the sense that we also added Automatic Entropy Tuning scheme that was introduced by `Haarnoja et al., 2019`_.
-As a result during training the entropy Lagrange Multiplier :math:`\alpha` is updated by
+As a result, during training, the entropy Lagrange Multiplier :math:`\alpha` is updated by

 .. math::

     \alpha \leftarrow \max(0, \alpha + \delta \bigtriangledown_{\alpha}J(\alpha)))

 where :math:`\delta` is the learning rate.
-As explained in `Haarnoja et al., 2019`_ this is done contrain the average entropy of the policy.
+As explained in `Haarnoja et al., 2019`_, this is done to constrain the policy's average entropy.

 .. _`Haarnoja et al., 2019`: https://arxiv.org/pdf/1812.05905.pdf
 .. _`SpinningUp repository`: https://spinningup.openai.com/en/latest/algorithms/sac.html